Paramedic Certification and Certificate Program Information

 Certification and Continuing Education Information

-Paramedics must be licensed in each state; however, licensing requirements vary from state to state.
-The BLS stated that certification from NREMT suffices for many states, but others require paramedics to pass a state exam.
+Paramedics must be licensed in each state; however, state licensing requirements vary.
+The BLS reported that certification from NREMT suffices for many states, but some require paramedics to pass a state exam.
 To earn NREMT paramedic certification, candidates must be 18 years old, hold current basic level NREMT certification or state certification, complete an approved paramedic training program and have a current professional-level cardiopulmonary resuscitation (CPR) certification.